Migration · Yogi’s VPS

 When you're ready to go live, update DNS records with your domain registrar.

-• MX records → Only if you use a custom email provider
+• MX records only need attention if you use a custom email provider

 Image placeholder: DNS update graphic